Canop/broot/documentation.md

 `:cd` is the most useful verb but only works if you're using the [shell integration](README.md#use-broot-for-navigation).

-If you call it on a simple file, instead of a directory, the shell will be directed to the parent direcory.
+If you call it on a simple file, instead of a directory, the shell will be directed to the parent directory.

 It's mapped to `<alt><enter>`.